justnle/urlpcz/README.md

 # urlpcz
 A URL shortener to share shorter, prettier looking links!
+Deployed with Docker.

 ## Technologies